 The process to calibrate the implement starts with the Gen 4 4600 CommandCenter™ Display in the work setup page, where the operator defines product types, rates and selects meter rollers.
 Based on information entered into the work setup page, a preconfigured meter displacement value (MDV) will populate per meter.
 An initial manual calibration will give the most accurate MDV to start with.
 However, the preconfigured MDV will be a good starting point for growers who do not wish to manually calibrate.

 The operator engages ActiveCal while stationary by selecting the button on the screen and then begins seeding.
 When enough product has been metered out, typically after about 3.2 to 4.9 ha (8 to 12 acres), the Gen 4 CommandCenter will prompt the operator to stop when convenient to do so.
 At that time, the data points are calculated and a new MDV with percent difference is displayed on screen.
 The operator can accept or reject the new MDV.
 If accepted, the system automatically calibrates to the new MDV.
 If rejected, the system continues at the previously calibrated numbers.

-With the RelativeFlow blockage sensing, operators can see the flow rate of both seed and fertilizer from inside the tractor cab.
-Sensors on all primary towers and secondary hoses monitor the relative product flow, giving you a better view of the flow rate of both seed and fertilizer from the cart to the opener from inside your tractor cab.
-This exclusive technology can help you identify any problems before potential blockage occurs.
+With RelativeFlow Blockage sensing, operators can see the flow of both seed and fertilizer from inside the tractor cab.
+Sensors on all secondary hoses monitor the relative product flow row to row, giving you a better view of the flow rate of both seed and fertilizer from the cart to the opener from inside your tractor cab.
+This technology can help you identify any problems before a potential blockage occurs.

-RelativeFlow Blockage is available on the following models:
+RelativeFlow Blockage is available in all run configurations on the following models (all widths):

-Below are the GreenStar™ 3 2630 Display screens for the blockage monitoring system.
+Below are the Gen 4 display screens for the blockage monitoring system.
 For complete details and information, see the owner’s manual.